Osborne House: Royal retreat

 The grounds also included a "Swiss Cottage" for the royal children.
 The cottage was dismantled and brought piece by piece from Switzerland to Osborne where it was reassembled.
 There, the royal children were encouraged to garden.
 Each child was given a rectangular plot in which to grow fruit, vegetables and flowers.
 They sold their produce to their father.
 Prince Albert used this as a way to teach the basics of economics.
 The children also learned to cook in the Swiss Cottage, which was equipped with a fully functioning kitchen.
 Both parents saw this kind of education as a way of grounding their children in the activities of daily life shared by the people in the kingdom despite their royal status.

 In 1859, Prince Albert designed a new and larger quadrangular stable block, which was built by Cubitts on the former cricket pitch.
 The building is listed Grade II* on the National Heritage List for England.
 After Prince Albert died at Windsor Castle in December 1861, Queen Victoria continued to visit Osborne House because it was one of her favourite homes.
 In 1876, as a tribute to Queen Victoria, the Government House in the colony (now State) of Victoria, Australia, was constructed as a copy of Osborne House.

 On 14 January 1878, Alexander Graham Bell demonstrated an early version of the telephone to the queen at Osborne House, placing calls to Cowes, Southampton and London.
 They were the first publicly witnessed long-distance telephone calls in Britain.
 The queen tried the device and considered the process to be "quite extraordinary" although the sound was "rather faint".
 She later asked to buy the equipment that was used, but Bell offered to make "a set of telephones" specifically for her.

 National gift

 Queen Victoria died at Osborne on 22 January 1901, with two generations of her family present.
-Although she adored Osborne, and her will left strict instructions that Osborne was to remain in the family, her children did not share the attachment.
+Although she adored Osborne, and her will left strict instructions Osborne was to remain in the family, her children did not share the attachment.
 Princess Beatrice and Princess Louise were granted houses on the estate.
-Edward VII presented Osborne to the nation on his Coronation Day in August 1902.
-The royal apartments on the upper floors of the pavilion wing, including the late Queen's bedroom, were turned into a private museum accessible only to the royal family.
+Edward VII presented Osborne to the nation on his Coronation Day in August 1902; this required an act of Parliament, the Osborne Estate Act 1902, to effect, the estate having been entailed to Edward's heirs after his death and the death of his eldest son, George, Prince of Wales.
+The royal apartments on the upper floors of the pavilion wing, including the late queen's bedroom, were turned into a private museum accessible only to the royal family.